See edit history of this section

 Clarity of goals:

-- Managers can ensure that objectives of subordinates are linked to the organization's objectives.
+- Managers can ensure that the objectives of subordinates are linked to the organization's objectives.

-- Everyone will have a common goal for whole organization. .
+- Everyone will have a common goal for the whole organization.

 Prepares a measurement plan, ensures measures are collected and stored as planned, analyzes measures and takes appropriate actions, reports measurement results to appropriate stakeholders.
 Responsible for using measurements to assist with the management of the software project.

 Collects measurements from project members and project tools, stores measures in the specified storage location generates measurement charts ready for analysis.

 Supplies measurement data and populates tools designed to capture measurement data.

 SEPG Lead or organizational measurement team representative

 Provides the software project with the organizational measurement objectives and the organizational defined set of measures.
 Collects the organizational defined set of measures, analyzes the data across projects and develops organizational models to aid in evaluating project performance and to identify opportunities for process improvement.

 Relevant line and project managers